helina-s/tableau-challenge/README.md

 # tableau-challenge
 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the Citi Bike Data webpage.

 In this challenge, I was able to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.

 Design 2-5 visualizations for each discovered phenomena (4-10 total) with a timespan of Nov 2019 through Oct 2020.

-The following are some questions I wish to tackle:
+The following are some questions I was able to answer based on the data:
 How many trips have been recorded total during the chosen period?
 How has the proportion of short-term customers and annual subscribers changed?
 What are the peak hours in which bikes are used?